 Management

-Managing a centralised AVD portal is simpler than traditional VDI options.
-There is also less training on how to manage virtual desktops and applications.
+Managing a centralised AVD portal is simpler than traditional remote desktop services options.
+However, it provides more granular control than Windows 365, allowing for custom networking and app virtualization service configurations.
+There is also less training on how to manage virtual desktops and applications compared to on-premises solutions.

 Significant investment in IT resources is required to set up and manage traditional VDIs.